install Kubernetes on Debian 12 Bookworm

 kubectl config set-context --current --namespace=test

-kubectl create deployment whoami --image=traefik/whoami:latest
+kubectl create deployment whoami -n test --image=traefik/whoami:latest

 #kubectl expose deployment whoami --name whoami-service --port 80 --target-port=30080 --type NodePort

-kubectl create service nodeport whoami --node-port=30080 --tcp=80:80
+kubectl create service nodeport whoami -n test --node-port=30080 --tcp=80:80

 https://kubernetes.io/de/docs/reference/kubectl/cheatsheet/